aroberge/reeborg-world-creation/searching/bfs_dfs.md

 1. We add a node to the frontier \(node color is light blue\)
 2. We retrieve a node added to the frontier \(we have only one to choose from\) and set it as the current node \(green\)
-3. a, b, c, d\) we add the neighbour of the current node to the frontier.
+3. a, b, c, d\) we add the neighbours of the current node to the frontier.
-4. Having found all the neighbour, we add the original node to the visited ones \(colour changed to light grey\)
+4. Having found all the neighbours, we add the original node to the visited ones \(colour changed to light grey\)
 5. We retrieve a node from the frontier \(in this case, we picked the last one that was added\)
 6. a\) We add its first neighbour to the frontier; etc.